 New York, of course, went on to become the “Big Apple,” the greatest city in the world.
 But as much as things change, they seem to stay the same.
 The Know-Nothings are gone, but 155 years later nativism is still deeply ingrained in Americans.
 “I’m one of those people who believe history is valuable in its own right and doesn’t need to be ‘relevant’ to the present,” concludes Strausbaugh.
 “Then again, it’s sure hard not to see parallels between the racism, anti-immigration sentiments and fear-mongering demagogues then and now.
 (And one of those demagogues today happens to be from New York City!)
 I think it would take someone who knows a lot more about sociology and political science than I do to explain why some of these attitudes don’t seem to have changed, but I have to think that feelings of economic insecurity—reality-based or just imagined—have much to do with it.”

-* Dermot McEvoy is the author of the "The 13th Apostle: A Novel of a Dublin Family, Michael Collins, and the Irish Uprising" and "Irish Miscellany" (Skyhorse Publishing).
-He may be reached at [email protected] Follow him at www.dermotmcevoy.com.
-Follow The 13th Apostle on Facebook at www.facebook.com/13thApostleMcEvoy.
+*Dermot McEvoy is the author of "The 13th Apostle: A Novel of a Dublin Family, Michael Collins, and the Irish Uprising" and "Irish Miscellany" (Skyhorse Publishing).
+He may be reached at email@example.com.
+Follow him on his website and Facebook page.